-Precious flower borne of Florentine winds
+Precious flowers borne of Florentine winds

 And there found fertile ground to so begin